OVERVIEW

 As of Chrome version 112, the Chrome development team have added a new Chrome headless.
 There are now “old” and “new” Chrome headless versions available.

 The Chrome argument “–headless” will start Chrome in the “old” headless mode.
-Note: the Chrome development team may change this at any time.
+This will change in the future.
+See Chrome 128 below.

 The Chrome argument “–headless=old” will start Chrome in the “old” headless mode.